Alban Meha

 Alban Sylë Meha (born 26 April 1986) is a Kosovan professional footballer and football manager who plays as a midfielder for the Hessenliga club CSC 03 Kassel and serves as the assistant manager of Regionalliga Südwest club Hessen Kassel.

 Early life

-Meha was born in Mitrovica, SFR Yugoslavia to Kosovo Albanian parents from Prekaz.
+Meha was born in Mitrovica, SFR Yugoslavia to Albanian parents from Prekaz i Epërm, Kosovo.
 He is the grandson of Tahir Meha and the great-grandson of Nebih Meha, Albanian rights activists who resisted the Yugoslav People's Army and police forces until they were killed in 1981.
 His older brother Feriz Meha is a semi-professional footballer who last played as a forward for the German-based Albanian diaspora club SC Drita Kosova Kornwestheim.

 Club career

 Youth career

 In his youth, Meha joined the local teams TV Kemnat 1890 and SV 1845 Esslingen.

 Stuttgarter Kickers

 When Meha was nine years old, he joined the Stuttgarter Kickers and remained in the junior side for ten years.
 When Meha turned 19, he officially signed for the senior team.
 In July 2005, Meha joined the senior team of Stuttgarter Kickers.
 However, he remained on the reserve squad and never made an appearance on the first team.